Updated: Dec 12, 2022

 Dr. Prodip Kumer Bokshi, the Sub-District Health Officer of Bagerhat said, “We have already set up delivery rooms in ten Bagerhat community clinics.
 We plan to train the personnel to ensure the presence of trained birth attendants.”
 He said that the joint efforts of government officials and locals have only strengthened after DPF members became active advocates to improve the community clinics.

 “It was like being jarred to alertness from a lazy slumber.
 We have become far more active because we know the policy forum members will be on the case and enquire about every detail,” said Bikash Kumar Das, the Deputy-Director of Family Planning.
 He also thought that the public hearing, dialogue meeting, and campaigns of the District Policy Forum had been effective in pointing towards the lack of coordination between government and non-government platforms.
-The meetings were also useful in bringing crucial problems plaguing the community clinics, such as mismanagement, shortage of medicine supplies and skilled practitioners to provide services.
-Following DPF intervention, the DC ordered the local engineer in charge to collaborate with the local WASH committee to allocate necessary number of tube-wells, sanitary latrines for the schools, and community clinics in the area.
+The meetings were also useful in bringing crucial problems plaguing the community clinics, such as mismanagement, shortage of medical supplies and skilled practitioners to provide services.
+Following DPF intervention, the DC ordered the local engineer in charge to collaborate with the local WASH committee to allocate the necessary number of tube-wells and sanitary latrines for the schools and community clinics in the area.
 With advice from the DPF, the management committee is also planning to reach out to the Health Ministry directly about the shortage of monthly medicine supplies.

 A veteran journalist and DPF president, Babul Sarker remarked, “The DPF brought together 20 individuals in high social standing and with significant goodwill so that we could use that network and galvanise the local administration and local elected representatives as well.”
 That, he said, had been what the policy forum wanted to achieve in the first place — to act as a catalyst and facilitator.
 For instance, he pointed out that when at the dialogue meeting people spoke of their problems, the policy forum members were able to get commitments, albeit verbally, that these issues would be addressed.
 “In response to a complaint that the community clinics often did not have water, the local Head of the Public Health Engineering Department (DPHE) said he’d immediately order the necessary construction materials so that the next tube-well in the community be placed at the clinic.”
 Furthermore, he said, the District Policy Forum meetings and discussions had contributed significantly in raising awareness about social accountability tools and also about the people’s role in a public-private partnership initiative.